Future of architecturally important Lakeside Bank branch is up in the air

 A 165-foot window that runs the length of the building’s Blue Island Avenue side provides an eye-level view for wheelchair users, then rhythmically dips upward now and again to accommodate views for patrons who might be standing.

-But advocates for the blind and disabled initially told Tigerman they didn’t want a specially-designed building, noting the rest of the world isn’t barrier-free.
+But advocates for blind and disabled people initially told Tigerman they didn’t want a specially designed building, noting the rest of the world isn’t barrier-free.

 Tigerman countered, saying he wanted a library that was “better than I can do for the able-bodied because I want them to be in envy of you.”